 If you’ve been in business for a while, chances are you’ve made at least one hiring mistake you wish you could take back.
-Whether a new employee was a complete disaster or just didn’t live up to expectations, a poor fit can be costly: The U.S. Department of Labor estimates that the average cost of a bad hiring decision can equal 30 percent of an individual’s first-year potential earnings.
+Whether a new employee was a complete disaster or just didn’t live up to expectations, a poor fit can cost your business time, resources, and of course, money.

 As you think about the expenses associated with bad hires at your company, there are a number of factors you may want to take into account.
 Among them: